Carbon dioxide (CO2) plays a crucial role in the growth and development of cannabis plants. It is

 glucose and oxygen.
 Glucose serves as the building block for plant growth, while oxygen

-2. Increased Photosynthetic Efficiency: When there is an ample supply of CO2, cannabis
+is released back into the atmosphere. - Increased Photosynthetic Efficiency: When there is an ample supply of CO2, cannabis

 plants can increase their photosynthetic efficiency.
 Elevated levels of CO2 can enhance